-These studies suggest that there may be a link between childhood trauma and autoimmune diseases, although further research is needed to fully understand the nature of this relationship.
-The exact causes of autoimmune diseases are not fully understood, but it is believed that they result from a combination of genetic and environmental factors.
+These studies indicate a potential connection between childhood trauma and autoimmune diseases.
+However, it’s essential to conduct more research to completely grasp the intricacies of this relationship.
+The precise causes of autoimmune diseases remain partially understood, but they are thought to stem from a blend of genetic and environmental factors.

 For the present study, AD included the following 21 illnesses identified by a recent National Institutes of Health report (1): Addison’s disease, autoimmune hemolytic anemia, autoimmune thrombocytopenia purpura, celiac disease, dermatomyositis, Graves’ disease, Hashimoto’s thyroiditis, idiopathic myocarditis, idiopathic pulmonary fibrosis, insulin-dependent diabetes mellitus, irritable bowel disease, multiple sclerosis, myasthenia gravis, pernicious anemia, psoriasis, rheumatoid arthritis, scleroderma, Sjogren disease, systemic lupus erythematosus, vitiligo, and Wegener’s granulomatosis.
 Persons were considered at risk for hospitalization with ICD-9 coded AD as a discharge diagnosis if they were currently enrolled in the HMO at the time of the hospitalization and the hospitalization with ICD-9 coded AD occurred between the baseline survey date and December 31, 2005.